conda-forge/scikit-multiflow-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A machine learning framework for multi-output/multi-label and stream data.
+Summary: A machine learning package for streaming data in Python.

-scikit-multiflow is inspired by MOA, the most popular open source framework for machine learning for data streams, and MEKA, an open source implementation of methods for multi-label learning. scikit-multiflow is also inspired on scikit-learn, the most popular framework for machine learning in Python.
-Following the SciKits philosophy, scikit-multiflow is an open source machine learning framework for multi-output/multi-label and stream data.
+scikit-multiflow is an open-source machine learning package for streaming data.
+It extends the scientific tools available in the Python ecosystem. scikit-multiflow is intended for streaming data applications where data is continuously generated and must be processed and analyzed on the go.
+Data samples are not stored, so learning methods are exposed to new data only once.

 Current build status